ADHD / ADD: How We Diagnose and Treat It

-In the ASRS, you rate yourself in terms of that symptom, using a four point scale of 0 for “never” up to 4 for “very often.”
-There are 2 diagnostic “types” of ADHD and the ASRS addresses
+In the ASRS, you rate yourself in terms of a symptom, using a four-point scale of 0 for “never” up to 4 for “very often.”
+The ASRS is broken into Parts A and B. Part A addresses Inattentive criteria (symptoms), and Part B addresses Hyperactivity/Impulsivity criteria (symptoms).
+There are therefore two diagnostic “types” of ADHD and the ASRS addresses

 - 9 symptoms for the “inattentive type”

-They are scored (or to use the lingo of the questionnaire “evaluated”) by answers to questions as being
+They are scored separately on the scale (or to use the lingo of the questionnaire “evaluated”.)

 “likely” (17-23) or